RockeTCodes/ethereum-contract-lottery/README.md

 Use with caution while deploying to main ethereum network as it can cause loss of money .

+The newer version is deployed at Goerli Test Network at address : 0x54E707d104Db5F95a2668f678899A9ec3587310E

+The new version is made using Solidity ^0.8.17 .
+(Latest as of December 2022).

-currently this is deployed at Goerli Test Network at address : 0xc62e4AA28E061437a57127ceDe162c6F3006A5B0
+currently the older version is deployed at Goerli Test Network at address : 0xc62e4AA28E061437a57127ceDe162c6F3006A5B0

 You can interact with the contract here at the given address .